mcakyerima/CRUD_API_with_Flask_and_SQLAlchemy/PROJECT.md

 This outline provides a professional and organized structure for THE Flask project, incorporating best practices for MVP architecture, unit testing, modularization, and testing conventions.

+here is the prevous API implementation that we want to upgrade

 from flask import Flask, request, jsonify from flask_sqlalchemy import SQLAlchemy from flask_marshmallow import Marshmallow